mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 23. Top level code re-org decided at 2016 developer meetings [design](https://github.com/mantidproject/documents/pull/11) (Martyn)
 1. move functions currently using `boost::tokenizer` to `Mantid::Kernel::StringTokenizer` [#15285](https://github.com/mantidproject/mantid/issues/15285) (Anton)
 1. We have a lot of in-and-out functions ([example #1](https://github.com/mantidproject/mantid/blob/master/MantidQt/MantidWidgets/src/AlgorithmSelectorWidget.cpp#L151), [example #2](https://github.com/mantidproject/mantid/blob/master/Framework/Kernel/src/ConfigService.cpp#L75)) that accept then immediately clear and fill a container.
 The intent would be much clearer (and run at least as fast) if the container was constructed internally and returned by value. [#15286](https://github.com/mantidproject/mantid/issues/15286) (Ready as [PR #15354](https://github.com/mantidproject/mantid/pull/15354)) (Tom)
+7. Are there places where std::array (size known at compile time)  is more appropriate than std::vector (size known only at runtime)?[#15291](https://github.com/mantidproject/mantid/issues/15291) (Raquel)

 #### Unassigned (not suitable for pool)